Peter McCann: Nashville years

 By this time, McCann was a successful Nashville songwriter.
 He had written 55 songs in his first year in Nashville.
 In a bar, he met Harlan Howard, one of the most enduring and successful country songwriters of all time.
-Harlan told him he “needed to go back to LA,” saying, “every one of those chart positions is mine, and you’re molestin’ my hunt.”
+Harlan told him he “needed to go back to LA,” saying, “every one of those chart positions is mine, and you're molestin’ my hunt.”
 Eventually, Harlan warmed up to him.
 Peter recalled Harlan told him that country music was “three chords and the truth.”
 He joked that after much pleading, he convinced Harlan to let him add an extra chord to the song “All I Want for Christmas Is You” in 1982.
 McCann often joked that they wish you could copyright a song title, referencing Mariah Carey's hit single by the same name.

 McCann's hits in country music include the Grammy-nominated performance "She's Single Again" by Janie Fricke and the No. 1, "Nobody Falls Like a Fool" by Earl Thomas Conley.
 In 1991, Baillie and the Boys had a hit with "Treat Me Like a Stranger".
 McCann also had a song on one of the largest selling female debut albums of all time (Whitney Houston) when Whitney Houston recorded his song "Take Good Care of My Heart".
 His song "The Star" appeared on Kathy Mattea's Grammy winning Christmas album.
 Isaac Hayes and Millie Jackson took their hit duet version of "Do You Wanna Make Love" up the R&B chart.

 In 2012, McCann concluded a three-year contract with GrandVista Music in Nashville as a staff writer.

-Songwriters' Rights Activism
+Songwriters' rights activism

-Throughout his career McCann has been active for the rights of songwriters and publishers, lecturing for NSAI, SESAC, ASCAP, and BMI.
-He has also lectured at the University of Southern California, UC Santa Barbara, George Washington University Law School, University of Tennessee Law School, Belmont University and Vanderbilt University, the latter at which he taught gratis music classes for the students.
-For the last 24 years, he has lobbied pro bono in Washington D.C. on copyright issues.
-McCann is a past vice-president and board member of NSAI.
+Throughout his career McCann was active for the rights of songwriters and publishers, lecturing for NSAI, SESAC, ASCAP, and BMI.
+He also lectured at the University of Southern California, UC Santa Barbara, George Washington University Law School, University of Tennessee Law School, Belmont University and Vanderbilt University, the latter at which he taught gratis music classes for the students.
+In his later years, he lobbied pro bono in Washington, D.C., on copyright issues.
+McCann was a vice-president and board member of NSAI.

 Being influential in several PRO circles, McCann was among the people pushing for Bob Dylan to receive the Nobel Prize for literature.
 He also pushed for Paul Simon to receive the honor.
-One time, Peter ran into Paul, inquiring on the fact that there had been legal action taken against him, to which he replied “you’re nobody until somebody sues you."
+One time, Peter ran into Paul, inquiring on the fact that there had been legal action taken against him, to which he replied “you're nobody until somebody sues you."